jidicula/random-standup/README.md

 # 🎲random-standup🎲
-Do you have awkward pauses in your standups because no one wants to give their update?
+Do you have awkward pauses in your standups because no one wants to give their update next?
 Why not have a defined order?
 To make it fair, why not also 🎲randomize🎲 that order!

 ## Usage